 The Canada Education Savings Grant (CESG) is available to any beneficiary who is a Canadian resident who has an RESP.
 The government of Canada matches 20% of RESP contributions, up to $500 in a year, to a lifetime maximum of $7,200 per child.
 In other words, by investing around $2,500 a year for 15 years, you could qualify for $7,200 in government grants for your loved one.

 There may be additional provincial grants too, depending on your income and province.
 For example:

-Quebec Education Savings Incentive (QESI) The government of Quebec offers the QESI, which is 10% on the first $2,500 contributed annually to an RESP by residents of Quebec, up to a lifetime maximum of $3,600 per child.
-If your family’s income falls below a certain level, your child might qualify for another 5% – 10% on the first $500 contributed each year to your child’s RESP.
+- The Quebec government provides 10% on the first $2,500 contributed annually to an RESP by residents of Quebec, up to a lifetime maximum of $3,600.
+Plus, depending on your family’s income, your child’s RESP might qualify for another 5% to 10% on the first$500 contributed to the RESP each year.

 - The government of British Columbia offers a one-time $1,200 grant for children aged 6 years old up to the day before they turn 9 who live in BC and have a qualifying RESP account.